Jestoni Alarcon

 Anthony Jesus Solero Alarcon (born January 10, 1964), known professionally as Jestoni Alarcon, is a Filipino actor and politician.
 He served as a councilor in Antipolo from 2001 to 2004 and as the vice governor of Rizal from 2004 to 2007.
 In 2013, he won as a board member of the 1st District of Rizal.
-He also received the honorable Eastwood City Walk of Fame star in 2014, for his success and accomplishments in the show business.
+He also received the Eastwood City Walk of Fame star in 2014, for his success and accomplishments in the show business.

 Political views

 In 1986, Alarcon campaigned for the reelection of president Ferdinand Marcos in the 1986 snap election.

 Personal life

 On December 5, 1991, he married Lizzette D. Capili.
-The wedding was held at Manila Cathedral.
-They have three children including Angela, who is currently an actress under GMA Network's talent agency Sparkle.
+They have three children including Angela, who also became an actress.